verbb/formie/docs/migrations/migrating-from-sprout-forms.md

-# Migrating from Sprout Forms
+# Migrating From Sprout Forms
 If your existing site has forms, submissions and email notifications from [Sprout Forms](https://sprout.barrelstrengthdesign.com/docs/forms/), it can be easily migrated over to Formie.
 Your existing content with Sprout Forms will not be touched.

 To migrate your forms and form data, install Formie, and navigate to Formie → Settings → Migrations → Sprout Forms.
 You'll need to have Sprout Forms installed and enabled for this setting to appear.